-As of March 31, 2022 and 2021, we had 19 and 24 employees, respectively, engaged in research and development activities in our Baltimore, Maryland and Redwood City, California facilities.
+As of June 30, 2022 and 2021, we had 20 and 19 employees, respectively, engaged in research and development activities in our Baltimore, Maryland and Redwood City, California facilities.

-Our research and development activities consist primarily of costs associated with the development of GB-102 for which we completed one U.S. Phase 2 clinical trial in patients with wet AMD during 2021, one U.S. Phase 2 clinical trial in patients with DME which was completed in 2020, and preclinical costs associated with the development of GB-401.
-Research and development expenses were \$6.1 million and \$6.4 million for the three months ended March 31, 2022 and 2021, respectively.
-The decrease was primarily due to the completion of the extension phase of the GB-102 Phase 2b clinical trial in May 2021 and the decrease in research and development headcount, largely offset by a \$2.2 million increase due to the acquired in-process research and development.
-Based on our current plans to fund the advancement of GB-102 only through an additional open-label Phase 2a trial in wet AMD, the pre-clinical development of in-licensed and purchased pre-clinical programs, and our plans to commence a Phase 1 trial for GB-401 no earlier than the first half of 2023, we expect R&D expenses to increase in 2022 compared to 2021.
+Our research and development expenses consist primarily of costs associated with the development of GB-102 for which we completed one U.S. Phase 2b clinical trial in patients with wet AMD in May 2021, and pre-clinical costs associated with the development of GB-401.
+Research and development expenses were \$4.1 million and \$4.2 million for the three months ended June 30, 2022 and 2021, respectively.
+The decrease was primarily due to the completion of the extension phase of the GB-102 Phase 2b clinical trial in May 2021, largely offset by an increase in non-clinical outside expenses related to GB-401, and an increase in consulting fees related to GB-501.
+Based on our current operating plan, which is subject to change pursuant to our strategic review, we expect R&D expenses to increase in 2022 compared to 2021.